On Quantum Sobolev Inequalities: Introduction

 These semiclassical Schatten bounds on the quantum gradients are natural in the case when the system is in a state corresponding to a bounded distribution in the phase space.
-This type of bounds were proved to hold for certain pure states (that is projection operators) in~\cite{fournais_optimal_2020}, and in \cite{chong_semiclassical_2022} for thermal states.
-Other examples of more general states can be found in \cite{benedikter_mean-field_2014, lafleche_strong_2021, chong_many-body_2021, benedikter_effective_2022}.
-The regularity of projection operators in terms of the spaces defined in this paper is studied in~\cite{lafleche_optimal_2023}.
-A similar definition of quantum derivatives were used in~\cite{bauer_self-adjointness_2022}.
+This type of bounds were proved to hold for certain pure states (that is projection operators) in~\cite{fournais_optimal_2020}, and in \cite{chong_semiclassical_2023} for thermal states.
+Other examples of more general states can be found in \cite{benedikter_mean-field_2014, lafleche_strong_2023, chong_many-body_2021, benedikter_effective_2022}.
+The regularity of projection operators in terms of the norms defined in this paper is studied in~\cite{lafleche_optimal_2023}.